shirish93/shirish93.github.io/_posts/2024-02-16-review-tinkle-dabble-pillay.md

 Overall, "Tinker Dabble Doodle Try" offers valuable insights into the power of "unfocused" thinking for engineers.
 However, its effectiveness could be improved by focusing on practical techniques, omitting irrelevant and non-scientific topics, and providing clearer guidance on implementation within the structured environment of engineering teams and projects.

-"Tinker Dabble Doodle Try" shines when it delves into practical techniques and case studies directly relevant to software engineers.
+"Tinker Dabble Doodle Try" shines when it gets into practical techniques and case studies directly relevant to software engineers.

 ### Key Strenghts